amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 ```

 Looking at this program, we observe that we need the following:
-1. "graph" which defines what needs to be executed.
+1. `graph` which defines what needs to be executed.
-2. "placeholders" to accept new inputs.
+2. `placeholders` to accept new inputs.
-3. "session" in which the graph is executed.
+3. `session` in which the graph is executed.
-4. "operations" to operate on data in the graph.
+4. `operations` to operate on data in the graph.
-5. "variables" to store intermediate tensors.
+5. `variables` to store intermediate tensors.

 Lets tackle each of these separately.